5GAA Privacy Notice

 2. What personal data do we collect?

-We collect information from you when you use our website, complete our “Contact us” form, apply to join the association, are a member of the association, or register for an event.
+We collect information from you when you use our website, complete our “Contact us” form, apply to join the association or to cooperate with us in any other way, are a member of the association, join or participate in our working groups, register for an event or otherwise interact with us.
 We may also receive information on you from our member companies and institutions that you are associated with (for example as an employee).

 The personal data we collect might include your title, first name, surname, gender, date of birth, address, email address, phone number, IP address, and information regarding what pages are accessed and when.